 Another easy-to-make breakfast recipe is Blueberry Muffin Streusel Cake, which also can be made gluten free.

 Overnight French toast casserole with blueberries

-Using up leftover bread or bread ends is an excellent reason to cook up this make-ahead delicious French toast casserole bake.
+Using up leftover gluten free bread or bread ends is an excellent reason to cook up this make-ahead delicious French toast casserole bake.